xmarva/xmarva.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    VR Florplan reconstruction
+    VR Floorplan Reconstruction
 </div>

 The goal of [this project](https://getfloorplan.com) was to develop a solution for automatically creating 3D floor plans and virtual tours.
-This kind of software is incredibly useful for architectural firms and real estate agents, as it provides a visually engaging way to showcase properties to potential buyers.

-Our mission was to transform raw architectural blueprints into realistic and accurate 3D representations that could be explored in any browser—or even with VR headsets.
+Our mission was to transform raw architectural blueprints into realistic and accurate 3D representations that could be explored in any browser or with VR headsets, providing a valuable tool for real estate and architectural visualization.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">